jmtodaro/tor-blog-data/markdown/blog/2009-08-11-vidalia-021-released.md

 <!-- more -->

+Vidalia 0.2.1 is now available.
+This is a test release of the 0.2.x branch, which we hope to soon make the mainline version; replacing the 0.1.x branch.

+Vidalia can be downloaded at [https://www.torproject.org/vidalia/](https://www.torproject.org/vidalia/ "https://www.torproject.org/vidalia/").

+Changelog:

 -   Add a "Find Bridges Now" button that will attempt to automatically
      download a set of bridge addresses and add them to the list of bridges
      in the Network settings page.